mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 </footer>
 ```

 We've left off classes from the footer.
+Your job is to add one class to the `<footer>` element and set up some styles (in the correct place) to match the image at the beginning of the article.
 Now, give it a go, see if you can style that footer!
 (Hint, it uses `$brand-grey`)

 ...